Immigrant Family Mental Health Initiative- DCACDenver Children's Advocacy Center - StateWide Call now: 720-974- 7234.

 Denver Children’s Advocacy Center

-Our Immigrant Family Initiative provides mental health services specifically to families and children who are experiencing trauma or stress as a result of their immigration status or situation.
+Our Immigrant Family Initiative provides mental wellbeing services specifically to children and families who have had harmful experiences or experienced stress as a result of their immigration situation or that of their family members.

-Our team of bilingual trauma-specialized therapists offer free therapy services for children and families undergoing stress due to their immigration status.
+Our team of bilingual trauma-specialized therapists offers therapy at no cost to the family for children undergoing stress due to their immigration status.

-Therapists can offer support groups and processing spaces.
-These spaces serve as an opportunity to share stories, talk through experiences, and receive support and tools from others who have gone through similar situations.
+Based on availability and necessity, therapists can offer support groups and processing spaces.
+These spaces provide an opportunity to share stories, talk through experiences, and receive support and tools from others who have gone through similar situations.

 Our team helps families get connected to other resources they are looking for.
 Resources can include immigration lawyers, food banks, health clinics, etc.